What is CSA?

 How does buying a Fresh Start Farms CSA make a difference?

 Our CSA program offers members of the public an opportunity to support the small- scale, locally-based food system instead of the massive, heavily subsidized industrial food system.
 Purchasing a Fresh Start Farms CSA share is a wonderful way to enter into a direct, two-way relationship with hardworking, small scale entrepreneurs who are manifesting the dream of supporting their families in America by doing what they love most: farming.
-In turn, you and your family can affordably enjoy a growing season full of the healthiest most local vegetables available.
+In turn, you and your family can affordably enjoy a growing season full of the healthiest local vegetables available.

 Please feel free to email us at [email protected] if you have questions that aren’t addressed here.